FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 #### Semi-amortized variational autoencoders, ICML 18
 * Yoon Kim, Sam Wiseman, Andrew C. Miller, David Sontag, Alexander M. Rush, Havard
-* The **posterior collapse** phenomenon: the variational posterior collapses to the prior and the generative model ignores the latent variable (Dispite all the other stuffs in the intro, I think this is the most important point/ motivation of this paper since the whole NLP community suffer from this for a long time).
+* The **posterior collapse** phenomenon: the variational posterior collapses to the prior and the generative model ignores the latent variable (Dispite all the other stuffs in the intro, I think this is the most important point/ motivation of this paper since the whole NLP community suffers from it for a long time).
 * SVI: view the variational posterior as a model parameter, optimize over is (i.e. the posterior dist. parameter)
 * AVI: view the variational posterior as a output of the recognition network (rather than the model parameter), Optimize the recognition network.
 * Semi-armortized VAE: first use a recognition network to predict the variational parameter (the armortized part), then optimize over this parameter (stochastic part.)